Ľubomír Šatka

-Ľubomír Šatka (/sk/; born 2 December 1995) is a Slovak professional footballer who plays as a centre-back for Süper Lig club Samsunspor and the Slovakia national team.
+Ľubomír Šatka (/sk/; born 2 December 1995) is a Slovak professional footballer who plays as a centre-back for Omonia and the Slovakia national team.

 Club career

 Early career

 Šatka was born in Ilava, Trenčín Region.
 A product of Dubnica, he joined Newcastle United in 2012.
 In 2014, he was included in the senior squad for a friendly tournament to be held in New Zealand.
 On 3 January 2015, Šatka made his senior debut in an FA Cup match against Leicester City, which his team lost.

 Šatka joined League Two club York City on 29 January 2016 on a one-month youth loan, and debuted on 6 February as a 58th-minute substitute for Matty Dixon in a 2–0 away loss to Northampton Town.

 Dunajská Streda

 Šatka returned to Slovakia to join Dunajská Streda on 10 January 2017 on a six-month loan deal.
 Satka left Newcastle when his contract expired at the end of the 2016–17 season.

 Šatka signed a three-year contract with Dunajská Streda on 18 June 2017.